-Laos’s boarders have been reopened to tourists for just over a quarter century, but Laos’s rich history and gorgeous scenery has been written about in genres ranging from fiction and cookbooks to memoirs and travel guides.
+Laos’s borders have been open to tourists for just over a quarter century, and Laos’s rich history and gorgeous scenery have been written about in genres ranging from fiction and cookbooks to memoirs and travel guides.
 There’s something for everyone on this list.

 CultureShock!
 Laos: A Survival Guide to Customs and Etiquette

 Laos can be a confusing and contradictory place.
 This easy-to-read guide is from the perspective of author Robert Cooper, an Englishman who runs a book shop in Vientiane and has lived in Southeast Asia for more than 30 years.
 CultureShock!
 Laos: A Survival Guide to Customs and Etiquette answers questions about Buddhism, the heavy drinking culture in Laos, Lao people’s relationship with the truth, strong family relationships and more.
 Cooper discusses the connection between the Thai and Lao people, their similarities and what makes them distinct.
 Want to date a Lao person?
 Go into business with a Lao partner?
 Spend two weeks or two years in the country?
 This is the go-to guide for answers to the questions that leave most Westerners perplexed.